The boring truth

 What about the rest

 I looked at the notepad.
-3,841 names sitting in a file called maybe.txt.
+Thousands of names sitting in a file called maybe.txt.
 All checked.
 All available at the .com.
 All written down in case my first pick fell through.

 Felt weird to delete them.
 So I'm putting them here.
-Yours.
+Free list.
 No login.
 No newsletter.
-No catch.
-If one of them is the name you've been looking for, take it.
+If one of them is the name you've been looking for, grab it at any registrar (it'll cost you the usual ~$10-15/year, not me).

 If you ship something with one of these names, send me a link.
 I'd genuinely love to see it.